cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - Essay: [Imitation Marble](https://edition640.makingandknowing.org/#/essays/ann_040_sp_16) by Teresa Soley

 ### Keeping Dry Flowers in the Same State all Year
 The recipe “Keeping dry flowers in the same state all year” (fol.
 120v–121r) reflects the author-practitioner’s wider preoccupation with the preservation of flora and fauna for display.
-In this recipe, he provides instructions for drying flowers in sand and in vinegar.
+In this recipe he provides instructions for drying flowers in sand and in vinegar.
 A reconstruction of the recipe demonstrates that extensive knowledge of the materials is important not only to the outcome but to their handling.
 - Essay: [Keeping Dry Flowers in the Same State all Year](https://edition640.makingandknowing.org/#/essays/ann_049_fa_16) by Caitlyn Sellar

 ### Sleight of Hand Tricks